High-risk auto insurance

 *Not all companies will write auto insurance policies for drivers with DUIs.
 Company guidelines vary by state.

-Amica’s average premium increases for both speeding tickets and at-fault accidents are relatively modest, making the company a decent choice for drivers with less-than-stellar driving records.
-The insurance provider also has the second-lowest premium on our list for drivers with clean driving records.
+Amica’s average annual premium increases for both speeding tickets and at-fault accidents are relatively modest, making the company a decent choice for drivers with less-than-stellar driving records.
+The insurance provider also has the second-lowest annual premium on our list for drivers with clean driving records.
 If you opt to insure your car with Amica before getting into an accident, you could choose its Good Driving Rewards coverage feature, which allows you to earn points for safe driving.
 The points may be used toward accident forgiveness, which could lower the premium impact if you do cause an accident.

 Learn more: Amica Insurance review

 Erie has the lowest average percentage increases for all the driving incidents of the companies on our list.
 However, the company might be particularly good for high-risk insurance after a speeding ticket conviction.
 On average, drivers with Erie only see a 4% annual premium increase after getting a speeding ticket.
 Erie also has the cheapest coverage on our list for safe drivers with clean driving records.
 The regional auto insurance company is only available in 12 states and Washington, D.C., so Erie car insurance might not be an option for everyone.